Skin Care Emulsion – Complete Guide

 As A Final Step

-Emulsions can also be applied entirely by themselves without a moisturizer.
+Emulsions can also be applied on their own, without a moisturiser.

 Some emulsions are even designed to be the last step in your skincare routine.
 However, it’s crucial to remember that emulsions give the skin hydrating and nutritional elements.